mozfr/transvision/README.md

 3. Copy `app/config/config.ini-dist` to `app/config/config.ini` and adapt the variables to your system.
 4. Run first `app/scripts/setup.sh`, then `app/scripts/glossaire.sh`.
 This process will take some time as it downloads the source code for all Mozilla products (~20GB of data).
 5. Install Composer (Dependency Manager for PHP, http://getcomposer.org/) and run `php composer.phar install` (or "composer install" if installed globally) inside the web folder.
 6. You can run Transvision in your local machine either with the ```start.sh``` script or with ```php -S localhost:8082 -t web/ app/inc/router.php``` and opening http://localhost:8082/ with your browser.
-To bound PHP internal web server to 0.0.0.0 use ```start.sh -remote```: server will be accessible from other devices in the LAN, or from the host machine in case Transvision is running inside a Virtual Machine.
+To bound PHP internal web server to 0.0.0.0 use ```start.sh -remote```: server will be accessible from other devices in the LAN, or from the host machine in case Transvision is running inside a virtual machine.

 ## Snapshot installation (regular development)